-So, what tools do companies use to make sure they are constantly progressing and ahead, or at least level with, the curve of change?
+So, what AI tools for customer service do companies use to make sure they are constantly progressing and ahead, or at least level with, the curve of change?

 Making the most of new technologies, such as artificial intelligence (AI) and chatbots, is a vital step to not just surviving, but thriving.

 Any business that has, or still does, use the traditional call centre will be aware of its problems.
 No matter how much training a representative is given, it’s near impossible for them to meet the ever-changing demands of the consumer.

 Whether the representative is waiting on hold while they are trying to get in touch with the appropriate department, or searching one of the many CRMs they have in front of them, the experience can be a slow and often frustrating one for the customer.